SchoolOfCode/workshop_TDD/README.md

 We have no documentation for this function, we would like to use our test suite to create some living documentation for this function.
 Within your group can you construct a testing document using "Given, When, Then" statements to describe the functionality of Example 3, and then implement one or all of those tests.

+Once your testing is complete; we would like you to refactor this example to make it more maintainable going forwards.

 **Given-When-Then example:**